 On graduation from the Central School of Speech and Drama in 2001, Lorna's first job was for the Royal Court Theatre and she was subsequently Education and Community Manager for two London venues.
 She has worked for many other organisations including The Roundhouse, Greenwich Theatre, Lighthouse and FUEL.

 Lorna has a long association with Activate Performing Arts, the Theatre and Dance Development Agency for Dorset, Bournemouth and Poole and for many years was their Theatre Producer.

 She has worked on various scales of project - working with thousands to create community pieces or on small scale one-person intimate productions.
 Learning and participation is core to Gobbledegook's work, and in 2014 the company embarked on a unique three-year arts education commission for the South Dorset Ridgeway AONB in partnership with DepARTure Arts entitled L.O.O.S (The Laboratory of Outstanding Stuff) which toured to over 10,000 children.

-Lorna is a Visiting Lecturer at Arts University Bournemouth and is on the board of Outdoor Arts UK and is Artist Ambassador for Change Festival.
+Lorna is a Visiting Lecturer at Arts University Bournemouth, is on the board of Outdoor Arts UK and is Artist Ambassador for Change Festival.